What’s the best browser for streaming videos?

 As we’ve explored the benefits of using a good browser for all your online needs, here’s a quick round-up of tips to get the best performance when streaming online:

-• Turn off or disconnect other devices that use your home broadband.
+• Reduce WiFi congestion: Turn off or disconnect other devices that use your home broadband.
 Too many devices connected can clog the signal, leaving you with slow-performing WiFi.

 • Use an Ethernet cable instead of WiFi.
 You’ll get the best performance if you connect your device this way, especially if you’re going for a big streaming or gaming session.
 The cable will offer a direct-wired connection from your router to your device, allowing you to stream without any WiFi issues.

-• Download videos.
+• Download videos to avoid buffering.
 Although streaming on the go is achievable sometimes, you could always download the file onto your playback device or to one of the streaming platforms like Netflix or Amazon Prime.
 You’ll be able to watch the video whenever you want and you won’t have to wait for it to load.

-Enhance your streaming experience with Virgin Media Flex
+Enhance your streaming experience with our broadband and TV bundles

 Browse the Virgin Media range